Maryland Workers' Compensation Lawyers Assist with Claims Stemming from Retail Job Injuries

 Protecting employees in the service industry after they are hurt on the job

 Unlike those who work in jobs like law enforcement or truck driving, employees in retail may not think much about the hazards in their industry.
 Working in a store might not feel like a dangerous profession, but the rate of injury and illness in retail work is higher than most people might expect.
 The Bureau of Labor Statistics reports an annual 820,500 injuries and 581 fatalities from the 21 million retail workers in the United States.

-If you have any questions or concerns about an injury or sickness that occurred on the job, you should contact an experienced Maryland workers’ compensation attorney at Plaxen & Adler, P.A.
+If you have any questions or concerns about an injury or sickness that occurred on the job, you should contact an experienced Maryland workers' compensation attorney at Plaxen Adler Muncy, P.A.
 We are ready to listen to your case and answer your questions.

 Hazards of working in retail

 Someone who's never worked in retail likely has no idea of what the job entails, aside from what they experience as a shopper.
 Perhaps the cashier at the grocery store or corner shop might not seem to be performing dangerous work, but scanning items over and over for hours using the same repetitive actions, standing in the same posture all day, is actually very hard on the body.